scalar-labs/scalar-kubernetes/docs/BackupNoSQL.md

 scalardl-ledger         ns-scalar       1               2023-02-09 19:31:53.459548418 +0900 JST deployed                                                     scalardl-4.5.1           3.7.1
 ```

-You can also see the Headless Service name `<helm release name>-headless` directly using the `kubectl get service` command.
+You can also see the headless service name `<helm release name>-headless` by running the `kubectl get service` command.

 ```console
 $ kubectl get service -n ns-scalar